nycdoe-cs4all/cs4all-blueprint-gatsby/README.md

 7. Turn every inline HTML comment into a React comment.
 Replace the `<!-- ` at the beginning of every comment with `{/*` and replace the `-->` at the end of every comment with `*/}`.
 For example, `<!-- end of section -->` should be: `{/* end of section */}`.
 8. Turn every inline style into a React inline style.
 In React, inline styling is done with nested objects, where every property is written in camel-case and every value is written in quotations.
 For example, `<h1 style="background-color: blue;"> Hi </h1>` becomes `<h1 style={{backgroundColor: 'blue'}}> Hi </h1>`.
 Instead of putting a semicolon between every property, put a comma.
 9. Cut/copy all of the HTML code from the original site that you've just edited and paste it where the comment at the top of the file(the code you copied from the boilerplate) says "children -- the HTML code for the site".
 10. Rename the component from `Boilerplate` to the name of the site, written in camelcase.
-For example, if the file is called `cs-and-the-city.js`, turn `export default const Boilerplate` into `export default const CSAndTheCity`.
+For example, if the file is called `cs-and-the-city.js`, turn `const Boilerplate` into `const CSAndTheCity`.

 # Changelog